thephpleague/route/restful-strategy.md

 # RestfulStrategy

-The `RestfulStrategy` is aimed at making life a little but easier when building RESTful APIs.
+The `RestfulStrategy` is aimed at making life a little bit easier when building RESTful APIs.
 When using this strategy a `Request` object will be passed in to your callable along with an optional array of named wildcard route values.

 It is expected that a `Response` object or data of a type that can be converted to JSON is returned.